PeterCamilleri/format_output/README.md

 In many cases however, the programmer will not need to modify these parameters.
 That is the defaults values provided are suitable for most application.

+If the defaults are not suitable, there are two approaches that are available:

+1. The global parameters can be changed.
+For example:

+    FormatOutput.width = 132

+2. the parameters can be set for one call only.
+For example:

+    my_array.format_output_columns(left: 5, right: 5)

-Note: these parameters are connected in that the define the same formatting work area.
+Note: The format_output parameters are connected in that they define the same formatting work area.
 As a result, the following interactions occur:

     FormatOutput.left            # Gets the left margin
     FormatOutput.left  = value   # Sets the left margin